simon-ament/Study/content/🚑 Software-Technik/06_management_operations.md

 # Risk Management
 *Unter einem Risiko ist ein eventuelles, hinsichtlich seiner Eintrittswahrscheinlichkeit und Auswirkung bewertetes, zukünftiges Ereignis zu verstehen*

-**Goal:** Increase the probability and/or impact of positive risks and decrease the probability and/or impact of negative risks, in order to optimize the chances of project success.
+**Goal:** Increase the probability and/or impact of positive risks and decrease the probability and/or impact of negative risks, in order to optimize the chances of project success

 ## Process
 1. **Plan Risk Management:** definition of activities and tools